bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 ### Introduction

 Federated identity transactions allow for a more secure more usable internet.
 Many products and libraries exist which enable those transactions at various levels of security.
-We'll be talking about what to look for in software that enables federation.
+This document outlines what to look for in software that enables federation.

-### Trust Models

-There are lots of existing SAML federations you could join like inCommon.

-While SAML can only maintain white and blacklists, it is possible for IdPs using OAuth and OpenID connect to have greylists which enable them to make more nuanced security decisions.

 ### Risk Management

 Selecting and conforming to an FAL should be part of a larger risk management process and program.
 Conforming to FAL3 does not make your organization's security infallible.
 Rather than attempting to make your federation infrastructure conform to the highest standards available, you should analyze the risks that are inherent in your organization and choose how strongly to protect against them given their severity and liklihood of occurance.

-FAL 1 is the industry standard for authentication at this point in time.
+FAL1 is the industry standard for authentication at this point in time.
 The risks of implementing a system at FAL1 or below may be negligible depending on relevant use cases and attack vectors.

 Because it is the front door to many critical systems, authentication is a key piece of risk management strategy.
 Strong federation can protect against many potential user impersonation and man-in-the-middle attacks.
 If those threats are common to your organization, you should consider implementation of FAL2 or FAL3.